autogluon/autogluon/examples/automm/label_studio_export_reader/LabelStudio_export_file_reader.md

 from autogluon.multimodal.utils import LabelStudioReader

 # initialize LabelStudioReader with default localhost host
-ls=LabelStudioReader()
+ls = LabelStudioReader()

+# set
+ls.set_labelstudio_host("http://localhost:8080")
 ```

 the `LabelStudioReader` should be initialized with an given label-studio host.
-If it's not given by the user, the  LabelStudioReader's default port is http://localhost:8080, which is Label-Studio's default host & port on a local machine. **If user import the files directly into Label-Studio Web without given the file's original URL, this host param will help user to access these files.**
+If it's not given by the user, the  LabelStudioReader's default port is http://localhost:8080, which is Label-Studio's default host & port on a local machine. **If user import the files directly into Label-Studio Web without given the file's original URL, this host param will help user to access these files when users set** `ls_host_on=True`.